danielhatton/eights/README.md

   that are created as intermediate steps on the way to adding the views to the sheet, but which do not need to exist in the same document as the sheet.
-The method `fap` also modifies the parent document of the sheet, by adding to it six `TechDraw::DrawViewPart` (if the FreeCAD version under which the module is being run is 0.19 or later) or `Drawing::FeatureViewPart` (if the FreeCAD version
+The method `fap` also modifies the parent document of the sheet, by adding to it six `TechDraw::DrawViewPart` (if the FreeCAD version under which the module is being run is 0.19 or later) or `Drawing::FeatureViewPart` (if the FreeCAD version under which the module is being run is earlier than 0.19) objects, which are intermediate steps on the way to adding the views to the sheet, and which have to exist _in the same document as the sheet_ in order to add the views to the sheet.
+* a class "`third_angle_projection`", whose purpose is to provide the method "`tap`", which takes any object ("the shape") which can be assigned to the "`Shape`" property of a `Part::Feature` object, and adds a set of axonometric drawings ("the views") of the shape in third angle projection to an existing `TechDraw::DrawPage` or `Drawing::FeaturePage` object ("the sheet"), following the conventions in BS 8888:2011.
+The method `tap` also creates a new FreeCAD Document ("the dummy document"), containing various objects that are created as intermediate steps on the way to adding the views to the sheet, but which do not need to exist in the same document as the sheet.
+The method `tap` also modifies the parent document of the sheet, by adding to it six `TechDraw::DrawViewPart` (if the FreeCAD version under which the module is being run is 0.19 or later) or `Drawing::FeatureViewPart` (if the FreeCAD version